kbloom/7-day-alarm-clock/README.md

 4. Connect components individually to the RedBoard and run some examples to verify that your components work individually.

-5. Connect your snooze button to the RedBoard.
-Open `SparkFun_Qwiic_Button_Arduino_Library`'s example `Example5_ChangeI2CAddress`.
-Open the serial monitor in the Arduino IDE.
-Upload the example to your RedBoard.
-Change the address of this button to `6E`.
+5. Connect the arcade buttons to the RedBoard.
+The stop button should be connected to digital pin 2 and GND.
+The snooze button should be connected to digital pin 3 and GND.

 6. Upload the `eeprom_clear` example from the `EEPROM` library, and let it run until the LED labeled `13` on the RedBoard turns on.
 This will let your